-Answer: Yes, if you do not have a suitable roaster, a disposable aluminum foil roasting pan can be used for cooking a turkey.
-However, you will need to use a certain amount of care with a foil roasting pan and these tips will explain what to do and why:
+If you do not have a suitable roaster, a disposable aluminum foil roasting pan can be used for cooking a turkey.
+However, you will need to use a certain amount of care with a foil roasting pan.
+These tips and tricks will help ensure that your Thanksgiving turkey is cooked correctly.

-- Only use foil baking pans that are designed for roasting.
-They are larger, thicker and have higher sides to accommodate a turkey and grease/juices that are generated during cooking.
+Only use foil baking pans that are designed for roasting.
+They are larger, thicker and have higher sides to accommodate a turkey and the greasy juices that are generated during cooking.

-- If there are any cuts or breaks in the foil that went unnoticed, it could leak and a metal sheet underneath could catch drips and reduce the risk of grease spills in your oven.
+A metal sheet underneath will catch drips and reduce the risk of grease spills in your oven.

 It's highly recommended that you use a durable roasting pan for cooking a turkey as opposed to aluminum foil pans which have no handles and require more care with handling.
 Over time, a purchased roaster will save you money otherwise spent in disposable foil bakeware.
 Roasting pans are very practical, economical and essential cookware for a variety of cooking needs.